osxmidi/LinVst/Tested-VST-Plugins/README.md

 Waves older versions info
 {
-Waves Central v11 needs windows powershell which does not currently work.
+Waves Central v11 needs windows powershell

+winetricks powershell_core

+winetricks corefonts

 Because Wine has some missing parts as compared to Windows (ie Robocopy, reg entries, some dll's etc) some things need to be installed and setup.